 Facts & Questions

 On this page you’ll find information about current and future Kawasaki Disease guidelines, find useful questions you might want to ask at your next appointment and get to know who the leading doctors are in this field – and where Kawasaki Disease centres of excellence are, in the UK.

 Current UK Guidelines for Kawasaki Disease

 The current U.K. guidelines can be downloaded here.

-There are also going to be new guidelines, which will be published in 2018 will update the guidance for clinicians, and specifically include ‘whole of life’ treatment guidance to describe what care children, young people and adults should expect over time when they have lasting heart damage from Kawasaki Disease.
-Specialist lifetime care is important for children with heart damage as a result of Kawasaki Disease.
+There are also going to be new guidelines, which will be published in 2019 on lifetime cardiac management – to describe what care children, young people and adults should expect over time when they have lasting heart damage from Kawasaki Disease.
+Specialist lifetime care is important for children with lasting heart damage as a result of Kawasaki Disease.

 We aim to encourage a standardised approach to Kawasaki Disease care.
-We believe that wherever you are in the UK your treatment should be the same, based on the best available expert knowledge.
-Another reason for updating the guidelines therefore is to publish them in prominent journals, raise awareness of Kawasaki Disease – and highlight to NHS Trusts that current national guidance (our new guidance) should be followed over ‘local’ guidance – which we know many Trusts currently use.
+We believe that wherever you are in the UK, your treatment should be the same, based on the best available expert knowledge.
+When published, the lifetime cardiac management guidance for those with lasting heart damage from Kawasaki Disease will also raise awareness of Kawasaki Disease and the lifelong impact it can have, as well as setting out in full the specialist cardiac care which is needed.